joandg/joandg.github.io/_pages/about.md

 <p>From July 2021, he is deputy director of the Higher Polytechnic School and head of studies of the Degree in Mathematics.</p>
 <p>For more details, you can download his <a href="https://joandurangrimalt.files.wordpress.com/2018/09/cv.pdf" target="_blank">full CV</a>.</p>

-# Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.